wavefrontHQ/integrations/vmware_blockchain/README.md

 ## VMware Blockchain Setup

-rm that enables multi-party workflows.
+VMware Blockchain is an enterprise-grade blockchain platform that enables multi-party workflows.
 It uses advanced techniques such as byzantine fault-tolerant state machine replication, authenticated data structures, and integration with smart contract execution engines to enable customers to build and run decentralized multi-party applications.

 ### Step 1.
 Install the Wavefront Proxy

 If you do not have a [Wavefront proxy](https://docs.wavefront.com/proxies.html) installed on your network, [install a proxy](/proxies/add).